Extraterrestrial life: Planetary habitability in the Solar System

 As mentioned, the gas giants and ice giants are unlikely to contain life.
 The most distant solar system bodies, found in the Kuiper Belt and outwards, are locked in permanent deep-freeze, but cannot be ruled out completely.

 Although the giant planets themselves are highly unlikely to have life, there is much hope to find it on moons orbiting these planets.
 Europa, from the Jovian system, has a subsurface ocean below a thick layer of ice.
 Ganymede and Callisto also have subsurface oceans, but life is less likely in them because water is sandwiched between layers of solid ice.
 Europa would have contact between the ocean and the rocky surface, which helps the chemical reactions.
 It may be difficult to dig so deep in order to study those oceans, though.
 Enceladus, a tiny moon of Saturn with another subsurface ocean, may not need to be dug, as it releases water to space in eruption columns.
 The space probe Cassini flew inside one of these, but could not make a full study because NASA did not expect this phenomenon and did not equip the probe to study ocean water.
 Still, Cassini detected complex organic molecules, salts, evidence of hydrothermal activity, hydrogen, and methane.

 Titan is the only celestial body in the Solar System besides Earth that has liquid bodies on the surface.
 It has rivers, lakes, and rain of hydrocarbons, methane, and ethane, and even a cycle similar to Earth's water cycle.
 This special context encourages speculations about lifeforms with different biochemistry, but the cold temperatures would make such chemistry take place at a very slow pace.
 Water is rock-solid on the surface, but Titan does have a subsurface water ocean like several other moons.
 However, it is of such a great depth that it would be very difficult to access it for study.

 Scientific search

 The science that searches and studies life in the universe, both on Earth and elsewhere, is called astrobiology.
 With the study of Earth's life, the only known form of life, astrobiology seeks to study how life starts and evolves and the requirements for its continuous existence.
 This helps to determine what to look for when searching for life in other celestial bodies.
 This is a complex area of study, and uses the combined perspectives of several scientific disciplines, such as astronomy, biology, chemistry, geology, oceanography, and atmospheric sciences.

 The scientific search for extraterrestrial life is being carried out both directly and indirectly.
-As of September 2017, 3,667 exoplanets in 2,747 systems have been identified, and other planets and moons in the Solar System hold the potential for hosting primitive life such as microorganisms.
+Other planets and moons in the Solar System hold the potential for hosting primitive life such as microorganisms.
 As of 8 February 2021, an updated status of studies considering the possible detection of lifeforms on Venus (via phosphine) and Mars (via methane) was reported.